 Wednesday, July 24, 2024

 The Turkish word, ayçiçekleri, translates literally into English as "moonflowers."
-Proof, as if necessary, of one more difference in perspective between East and West.
+It's the word used for sunflowers when translating from English.
+Prooving, as if necessary, one more difference in perspective between East, West, and all points in between.

 These 16 photos were taken on rural roads in central Turkey, off the beaten path.